cgriffis46/RP2040wx/README.md

     Here you can add the credentials for the Wunderground interface.

     Requires RP2040 pico w mcu board.

+    Project was intended to use the DS3231 RTC as an external clock source.
+    Connect the 32KHz output to GPIO20 and the 1Hz to GPIO22.
+    The 1Hz will drive the RTC and the 32KHz will drive clk_ref.

     Requires an Adafruit Fram or EEPROM to store credentials.
     #define USE_I2C_EEPROM
           &Wire()